 Modern Slavery Act 2015

 The Modern Slavery Act 2015 came into effect on 29th October 2015.
 The Act seeks to address the role of businesses in preventing modern slavery from occurring in organisations and their supply chain.
-The Act requires businesses in any sector which meet defined criteria to produce a slavery and human trafficking statement for each financial year of the operation.
+It requires businesses in any sector which meet defined criteria to produce a slavery and human trafficking statement each financial year.
 For further information on the act please click here.

 What we have done

 The Ingeus Group of companies, which operates across 10 countries, is committed to eradicating modern slavery and human trafficking.
 Our efforts include the following:

 Ingeus UK has written policies which serve to address the requirements of the Modern Slavery Act 2015.
 These include:

 Our Code of Conduct is embedded within our organisation and serves to ensure that all employees are aware of their responsibilities and commitment to operating ethically, and assist them in making the right choices.
 It includes information on our company values, human rights and safeguarding which align closely to the requirements of modern slavery.

 Our Equality and Diversity policy is in place to ensure that we treat people fairly and with respect.
 This policy fosters a culture which safeguards our customers and employees, affording dignity and respect to all.